diteron/smpaint/README.md

 # Simple paint

-Tested on Windows and Linux
+Works on Windows and Linux

 Requirements:
 * Qt 6.6.0